xyproto/teaftp/README.md

 ![teaftp](img/teaftp.gif)

 * Will happily share ANY file on the system, but does not have acccess to write to any file.
-* This may be suitable when dealing with hardware devices that read files over TFTP at boot.
+  * Use the provided Docker container for a way to serve only a limited selection of files.
-* This is not suitable for running an online server.
+* TeaFTP may be suitable for dealing with hardware devices that read files over TFTP at boot.
-* Every access is logged.
+* Every access is logged to stdout.

 ### Requirements